kasimsharif/alexa-spelling-games/README.md

 I have created following Intents:

-1.ConfirmYesOrNo -  For confirming to play spelling games.
+1. ConfirmYesOrNo -  For confirming to play spelling games.
-2.CheckSpelling -  To check the spelling of the word.
+2. CheckSpelling -  To check the spelling of the word.
-3.RepeatWord -  Repeating the same word again.
+3. RepeatWord -  Repeating the same word again.
-4.NextWord - Asking for some other word.
+4. NextWord - Asking for some other word.

 ## Understanding the lambda functions